The Guardian: Political stance and editorial opinion

+In 2025 The Guardian, in collaboration with the University of Cambridge, implemented a Secure Messaging feature in its mobile app to enable journalistic sources to communicate securely with the newspaper.
+Messaging is made indistinguishable from other data exchanged with millions of app users, so that not only the content of messages but the fact that messaging is taking place is hidden from investigators, to protect whistleblower sources who could be endangered if their communication becomes known to authorities.
+The source code has been published under the Apache License 2.0, with detailed information on its operation.

 Circulation and format

+Circulation grew rapidly in the early years.
+It was 4,700 in 1837 and had grown to 10,300 by 1854.

 The Guardian had a certified average daily circulation of 204,222 copies in December 2012 — a drop of 11.25 per cent in January 2012 — as compared to sales of 547,465 for The Daily Telegraph, 396,041 for The Times, and 78,082 for The Independent.
 In March 2013, its average daily circulation had fallen to 193,586, according to the Audit Bureau of Circulations.
 Circulation has continued to decline and stood at 161,091 in December 2016, a decline of 2.98 per cent year-on-year.
 In July 2021, the circulation was 105,134; later that year, the publishers stopped making circulation data public.